-- 7.19 The following documents the process adopted to comply with Ofwat's guidance for allocation of capital expenditure across Upstream Services (US) units.
-This covers the assumptions, adjustments and method of analysis applied to populate the capital expenditure sections of APR tables 4D and 4E. - 7.20 The primary driver for allocation is the asset class in use on the capital project.
-Our asset class structure has been rebuilt for AMP7 to reflect the US structure so the data can be assigned to US immediately from the Asset Class entered into SAP.
-The Asset Class identifies whether the asset is infrastructure or non-infrastructure. - 7.21 Assets are classed as "Base" or "Enhancement" in SAP.
+- 7.18 The following documents the process adopted to comply with Ofwat's guidance for allocation of capital expenditure across Upstream Services (US) units.
+This covers the assumptions, adjustments and method of analysis applied to populate the capital expenditure sections of APR tables 4D and 4E. - 7.19 The primary driver for allocation is the purpose code in use on the capital project.
+The Asset Class identifies whether the asset is infrastructure or non-infrastructure. - 7.20 Assets are classed as "Base" or "Enhancement" in SAP.
 Base capex is reported in tables 4D and 4E as such, and under "Maintaining the long-term capability of assets" lines (showing the split of infrastructure and non-infrastructure) in tables 4J and 4K.
-We have used the asset classes from SAP to assess whether the cost is infra or non-infra, in line with RAGs definition (4.10).
-Enhancement capex is reported in tables 4D and 4E as such and disclosed in more detail in tables 4L and 4M. - 7.22 A number of asset classes do not map directly to the US units.
-An example of such an asset class would be 'Treatment works 20 yr (mechanical & electrical)'.
-Depending on the specific asset in question, this could sit within any one of the following US units: Water Treatment, Sewage Treatment & Disposal or Sludge Treatment.
-In these cases, we assign an US unit based on the purpose code(s) allocated to the project.
-Our purpose codes for AMP7 have similarly been rebuilt to reflect the US structure, so the vast majority of the data left unallocated from the asset class review can be assigned through the purpose codes recorded on the capital projects. - 7.23 The data that then remains unallocated comprises largely management & general (M&G) assets.
+We have used the asset classes from SAP to assess whether the cost is infra or non-infra, in line with RAGs definition (4.11).
+Enhancement capex is reported in tables 4D and 4E as such and disclosed in more detail in tables 4L and 4M. - 7.21 The data that then remains unallocated comprises largely management & general (M&G) assets.
 Examples include Fleet and IT assets as well as office buildings on non-operational sites.
 Assets produced from these projects are reviewed manually in order to assign them to the most appropriate US unit.
 In some cases, such assets are used by multiple US units and so are deemed 'shared use assets'.